Baby monitor: Smartphone as baby monitors

 Smartphone apps allow a user to monitor a camera-equipped device, such as another smartphone or a tablet.
 Alternatively, Wi-Fi or Bluetooth can link a camera to a dedicated app on a smartphone or tablet.
 This means a smart device doesn't need to be left in the baby's room.

 Other features

 Portable battery-operated receivers can be carried by the parent around the house.
 The transmitter stays near the infant crib and is usually plugged into a AC socket.
 Some baby monitor packages include two receivers.

 Baby monitors may have a visible signal as well as repeating the sound.
 This is often in the form of a set of lights to indicate the noise level, allowing the device to be used when it is inappropriate or impractical for the receiver to play the sound.
 Other monitors have a vibrating alert on the receiver making it particularly useful for people with hearing difficulties.

 Systems with several transmitters can monitor several rooms in the home at once.

+Newer models of baby monitors are often equipped with temperature sensors.

 Transmitters with movement sensors such as a pressure-sensitive mat placed beneath the child's mattress give additional warning of restless activity by the infant.

+For babies at particular risk of Sudden Infant Death Syndrome (SIDS), there are also baby monitors with motion sensors that sound an alarm if breathing is not detected.
+However, various epidemiological studies have failed to provide any evidence that monitoring measures can influence the incidence of SIDS.Therefore, the American Academy of Pediatrics also gives a clear recommendation that heart-respiratory monitors should not be prescribed for the prevention of sudden infant death syndrome.